-2. What’s the off-season like?
+2. What’s off-season like?

-3. Are you making your own decision to invest or is someone making it for you?
+3. Are you making your own decision to invest?

 The more questions you ask, the more you’ll be able to tell what their intentions are.
-If they’re good and the property sounds great, look into it!
-If they sound like they just want to make some money or sell a property, buyer beware.
+If they’re good, and the home seems great, look into it.
+But if they sound like they just want to make money or offload a property, buyer beware.

 4. How are you going to keep it safe?

 One of the biggest advantages of renting out your vacation home is that you can deter break-ins.
-But if you’re only renting out your home for part of the year, you’ll have to find a way of checking in on your home when it’s empty.
+But if you’re only renting your home for part of the year, you’ll have to find a way of checking in on your home when it’s empty.